SPoretti/personal-finance-app/README.md

 ## 🎯 Objectives

-The **Personal Finance Dashboard** is designed to help users track and manage their personal finances efficiently.
-This web application features a user-friendly interface with a sidebar for easy navigation between different pages like Home, News, and Settings.
+The **Personal Finance Dashboard** aims to provide users with an efficient tool for tracking and managing their personal finances.
+With its user-friendly interface and convenient sidebar navigation, this web application allows users to easily access different pages such as Home, Wallet, and Settings.

 ### Key Features

 - 📈 **Interactive Charts**: Visualize financial data using pie charts and other graphical representations.
 - 📁 **Data Management**: Simple data management using JSON files for demonstration purposes.
 - ⚙️ **Customizable UI**: TailwindCSS for easy and flexible UI customization.
+- 🔄 **Real-Time Data Fetching**: Implement real-time data fetching for financial data.
+- 💰 **Budget Tracking**: Implement budget tracking and expense categorization.
+- 📱 **Mobile Responsiveness**: Improve mobile responsiveness and accessibility.
+- 🎨 **Animations and Transitions**: Add animations and transitions for a smoother user experience.
+- ✅ **Testing**: Write unit and integration tests for all components.
+Perform end-to-end testing to ensure application stability.

 ## ✅ Completed Tasks